Eden ahbez: Early life

-Ahbez was born in Brooklyn, New York to Jewish father George Philip Aberle and English mother Margaret Annie (Mason) Aberle.
+Ahbez was born in Brooklyn, New York, to Jewish father George Philip Aberle and English mother Margaret Annie (Mason) Aberle.
 He spent his early years in the Brooklyn Hebrew Orphan Asylum of New York.
 He then traveled in an orphan train, was adopted in 1917 by a family in Chanute, Kansas, and raised under the name George McGrew.

 During the 1930s, McGrew lived in Kansas City, Missouri, where he performed as a pianist and dance band leader.
 In 1941, he arrived in Los Angeles and began playing piano in the Eutropheon, a small health food store and raw food restaurant on Laurel Canyon Boulevard.
 The cafe was owned by John and Vera Richter, who followed a Naturmensch and Lebensreform philosophy influenced by the Wandervogel movement in Germany.
 He was a vegetarian.
-He recalled once telling a policeman: "I look crazy but I'm not.
-And the funny thing is that other people don't look crazy but they are."
+He recalled once telling a policeman: "I look crazy, but I'm not.
+And the funny thing is that other people don't look crazy, but they are."

 Their followers, known as "Nature Boys" and who included Gypsy Boots (né Robert Bootzin), wore long hair and beards and ate only raw fruits and vegetables.
 During this period, he adopted the name "eden ahbez", choosing to spell his name with lower-case letters, claiming that only the words God and Infinity were worthy of capitalization.

 Career

 In 1947, ahbez approached Nat "King" Cole's manager backstage at the Lincoln Theater in Los Angeles and handed him the music for his song, "Nature Boy".
 Cole began playing the song for live audiences to much acclaim, but needed to track down its author before releasing his recording of it.
 Publicity material for Cole's single instead makes the claim that Johnny Mercer recommended ahbez to Cole on behalf of Capitol Records.
 Jack Patton, in turn, is said to have advised ahbez to bring "Nature Boy" to Capitol after befriending him at the restaurant where ahbez worked.

-Ahbez was discovered living under the Hollywood Sign and became the focus of a media frenzy when Cole's version of "Nature Boy" shot to No. 1 on the Billboard charts and remained there for eight consecutive weeks during the summer of 1948.
+Ahbez was discovered living under the Hollywood Sign and became the focus of a media frenzy during the summer of 1948, when Cole's version of "Nature Boy" shot to No. 1 on the Billboard charts and remained there for eight consecutive weeks.
 In early 1948, RKO Radio Pictures paid ahbez $10,000 for the rights to "Nature Boy" to use as the theme song for their film The Boy with Green Hair, and he was credited as the song's composer on the film's opening titles.
+Ahbez was covered simultaneously in Life, Time, and Newsweek magazines; Frank Sinatra and Sarah Vaughan later released versions of the song.

-Ahbez was covered simultaneously in Life, Time, and Newsweek magazines.
-Frank Sinatra and Sarah Vaughan later released versions of the song.
-Ahbez faced legal action from a Yiddish music composer, Herman Yablokoff, who claimed that the melody to "Nature Boy" came from one of his songs, "Shvayg mayn harts" ("Be Still My Heart").
-Ahbez claimed to have "heard the tune in the mist of the California mountains".
+Ahbez faced legal action from Yiddish music composer Herman Yablokoff, who said the melody to "Nature Boy" came from one of his songs, "Shvayg mayn harts" ("Be Still My Heart").
+Ahbez claimed to have "heard the tune in the midst of the California mountains".
 However, legal proceedings resulted in a payment to Yablokoff of $25,000 in an out-of-court settlement.